CGivan15/EmployeeProject/README.md

 # EmployeeProject
 List of Employees

-This is designed to view a list of employees from a CSV file.
-There is an option to add a new employee to add to the file.
+This is designed to read from and write to an Employee CSV file.
+There is a menu with options to add a new employee, view a list of current employees, or exit.